Richard Feynman: Manhattan Project

 Informed that Arline was dying, Feynman drove to Albuquerque and sat with her for hours until she died on June 16, 1945.
 He then immersed himself in work on the project and was present at the Trinity nuclear test.
 Feynman claimed to be the only person to see the explosion without the very dark glasses or welder's lenses provided, reasoning that it was safe to look through a truck windshield, as it would screen out the harmful ultraviolet radiation.
 The immense brightness of the explosion made him duck to the truck's floor, where he saw a temporary "purple splotch" afterimage.

-Cornell
+Cornell (1945–1949)

 Feynman nominally held an appointment at the University of Wisconsin–Madison as an assistant professor of physics, but was on unpaid leave during his involvement in the Manhattan Project.
 In 1945, he received a letter from Dean Mark Ingraham of the College of Letters and Science requesting his return to the university to teach in the coming academic year.
 His appointment was not extended when he did not commit to returning.
 In a talk given there several years later, Feynman quipped, "It's great to be back at the only university that ever had the good sense to fire me."